Trout Stanley at Southwark Playhouse

 To create an orphan who hasn’t taken her dead mother’s clothes off for ten years with such a lack of sentimentality, to portray the nastiness and tenderness of sisterly love-you-till-you-die devotion, and to evoke fear and sadness in amongst utterly hysterical laughter is a huge credit to writer Claudia Day and director Matt Steinberg.
 Trout Stanley is a thoroughly entertaining but also sweet and insightful play about the ever-changing horror and delight of being alive how we try to make sense of it when nothing is ever as it seems.

-Trout Stanley is on at Southwark Playhouse until 7th December 2013, for further information or to book visit here.
+Trout Stanley is at Southwark Playhouse until 7th December 2013.
+For further information or to book visit the theatre’s website here.